Lectures on LHC Physics: QCD

-To make life easier and still learn about the structure of collinear infrared divergences we instead look at the crossed process $q g \to Z q$.
-It should behave similar to any other $(2 \to 2)$ jet radiation, except that it has a different incoming state than the leading-order Drell--Yan process and hence does not involve virtual corrections.
+It should behave similar to any other $(2 \to 2)$ jet radiation, except that it has a different incoming state than the leading order Drell--Yan process and hence does not involve virtual corrections.
 This means we do not have to deal with ultraviolet divergences and renormalization, and can concentrate on parton or jet radiation from the initial state.
-Moreover, let us go back to $Z$ production instead of a photon, to avoid confusion with massless particles which are not radiated jets.
+Moreover, let us go back to $Z$ production instead of a photon, to avoid confusion with additional massless particles in the final state.

 The amplitude for this $(2 \to 2)$ process is --- modulo charges and averaging factors, but including all Mandelstam variables